juanbernal1422/playlist_vibe_builder/README.md

 4. Only one song: The sorted list is provided automatically since no merging is involved.
 6. No artist name: The app shows an error, and asks the user to enter a name in the artist textbox.

-**Note:** TScreenshots of all runs and edge cases are presented in the images folder.
+**Note:** Screenshots of all runs and edge cases are presented in the images folder.

 ## Author & Acknowledgment:
 **Author:** Juan Bernal Guasca